squeaky-c/csgohelper/README.md

     4) Shows headshot rate
     5) Shows statistics for favorite guns
     6) All stats displayed at once for screenshotability

-Secondary goals:
-3) Personal player inventory monetary value (first)

-    Should be trivial, almost the same as HW2
-    1) We query the API for a player's inventory
-    2) Show the player's CS:GO inventory in a GridView
-    3) When the player taps their gallery icon, show a detailed fragment for name and price

 4) In-game loadout sketcher (second)

     Maybe not as trivial to do via UI